site-prism/site_prism/README.md

 end
 ```

-Note that on individual sections it's possible to pass a block directly to the section without using `within`.
-Because the block is executed only during Section initialization this won't work when accessing a single Section from an array of Sections.
+Note that on an individual section it's possible to pass a block directly to the section without using `within`.
+Because the block is executed only during `Section` initialization this won't work when accessing a single Section from an array of Sections.
 For that reason we recommend using `within` which works in either case.

 ```ruby
 Then(/^the home page menu contains a link to the various search functions$/) do